marcozee03/FMOD-GODOT/docs/getting_started/introduction/c_sharp_installation_guide.rst

 Automatic Install
 -----------------

-Note: you must have python installed to run the installer
+Note: you must have python and python-requests installed to run the installer

-To run the install go to Project > Tools > Finish FMOD Godot setup
+To run the install go to **Project > Tools > Finish FMOD Godot setup**

 .. image:: img/run_installer.png